 There is currently one latrine in the area, and public defecation is regularly practiced.

-The Sefateng community lacks latrines, and has wanted latrines for many years.
+The Sefateng community lacks latrines and has wanted latrines for many years.
 They started to dig holes and collect stones for a project three years ago, but they lacked the funds to complete the project.
-When Martha, the Peace Corp Volunteer, explained the possibility of project funding, they immediately started to put together a plan.
+When Martha, the Peace Corps Volunteer, explained the possibility of project funding, they immediately started to put together a plan.
 The latrine project addresses many community needs.
-The lack of latrines and hence regular open defecation, has resulted in polluting the community’s water source, and has also contributed to the spread of fecal-oral diseases.
+The lack of latrines and hence regular open defecation, has resulted in polluting the community’s water source and has also contributed to the spread of fecal-oral diseases.
 The community is also fed up with the inconveniences of not having easily accessible latrines, as is common in much of Lesotho.

 This project is to build latrines for 39 families in a mountainous community in rural Lesotho.

 The holes are to be two meters deep and one meter across on each side.
 The dimensions were chosen in accordance with the holes in a neighboring village.
 The buildings are to be of corrugated iron and about 6 feet high and 3 feet across on each side, the standard size in the area.
-The structures will be bought from a shop about two hours from the village.
+The structures will be bought from a shop for about two hours from the village.
 They are sold in a package, which includes the frame, ventilation pipe, iron, and seat for one latrine.